Certaldo Alto

 Dinty consults regularly with authors and publishers on book proposals and revisions, many going on to publish with Big Five houses and university presses.
 A well-known and popular workshop leader, he has led workshops in Spain, Scotland, Ireland, Mexico, and throughout the United States.

-A post-retreat work plan, feedback on an additional 25 pages and follow-up coaching session help you sustain momentum at home.
+A follow-up group coaching session helps you sustain momentum at home.

 Rooms are single occupancy. unless you choose to share with a writing friend or travel partner.